Xceptance/XLT-Packer/README.md

 This can be done in several ways:

-1. Edit the respective JSON file (e.g. _packer/digitalOcean.json_) and fill out the missing values.
+1. Edit the respective JSON file (e.g. _packer/digitalOcean.json_) and fill out the missing values,
-1. Provide the missing information on the command line by invoking Packer with the `-var` flag: `-var 'variable_name=value'`.
+1. Provide the missing information on the command line by invoking Packer with the `-var` flag: `-var 'variable_name=value'`, or
 1. Put all your variable definitions in a separate JSON file and pass it to Packer with the `-var-file` flag: `-var-file=myVars.json` (recommended).

 Imagine you want to create an Amazon EC2 image running XLT *6.2.5* for region *eu-central-1*.
 This is done by invoking Packer as follows: